Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • If child is from previous relationship, need consent from other parent OR court order granting sole custody

-• Child must be in school or training program in Brazil (educational purpose)
+• Child must be enrolled in school or training program in Brazil (educational purpose)

 Visa type: Dependent visa (tied to parent’s visa)